-Emergent: A Music Legacy is Drake Music’s new 3 year programme, funded by Help Musicians UK, to provide opportunities, support and greater profile to advance the next generation of disabled musicians in the pursuit of excellence in their music careers.
+Emergent: A Music Legacy is Drake Music’s 3 year programme, funded by Help Musicians UK and the Wingate Foundation, to provide opportunities, support and greater profile to advance the next generation of disabled musicians in the pursuit of excellence in their music careers.

 Focusing on creative and portfolio career development, Drake Music will also support the musicians to attend sector-led seminars and conferences, creating opportunities for networking, self-promotion and awareness raising.

 ‘Emergent: Music Legacy Commissions’ will see 3 new works commissioned by early career Disabled musicians per year.

 These will be awarded across the country, in partnership with leading music venues and organisations and will cover a range of musical styles.